 Electronic or e-waste contains hazardous materials such as mercury, lead, and other heavy metals.
 To protect the environment, regulatory agencies including the EPA and New York State Department of Environmental Conservation (DEC) require that e-waste be recycled.
 Electronic equipment that must be recycled include computers, monitors, keyboards, mice & other pointing devices, phones, cameras, radios, televisions, etc.

 The New School has revamped its e-waste recycling program to ensure we are following globally responsible (e.g., no exporting to developing countries) e-waste recycling standards.
 E-waste is donated for re-use to approved non-profit organizations by Academic Technology or disposed through our authorized e-Stewards certified recycler.
+In August 2013, The New School was recognized as the first educational institution in the Northeast to become an e-Stewards Enterprise, joining other institutions committed to responsible recycling of their e-waste.

 Hazardous (chemical) Waste